 Stainless steel serrated cutting blade with an oak handle.

-Sturdy solid oak cutting board with handcarved "wheat" decoration.
+Sturdy solid oak cutting board.

 Made by "La Coutellerie de Thiers" in the Auvergne-Rhone Alpes region of France, cutlery makers since the Middle Ages.

 In very good vintage condition.